Read any two books that you find interesting.

-- read at least TWO books from the CCS Book Recommendations tab above or the More Book Options booklist.
+You should pick your books from the CCS Book Recommendations tab above, or from links on the More Book Options tab.

-- be prepared to thoughtfully discuss both of your books, as well as the experience of selecting and reading them; this will likely include giving a book talk to your English class in the first week of school.
+- be prepared to thoughtfully discuss both of your books, as well as the experience of selecting and reading them; this will likely include sharing a book talk or review of your book with your Humanities class in the first week of school.

-- be prepared to discuss or write about your thoughts on your books the first day of class.
-You should not write up a formal report ahead of time; just find books you’ll enjoy and read them over the summer.
+- You should not write up a formal report ahead of time; just find books you’ll enjoy and read them over the summer.
 However, especially if you read your books earlier in the summer, it would be wise to refresh your memory about your books a few days before classes begin.

 …but what about honors courses?

 Well, because course schedules won’t be created until mid-July, summer work for honors courses will be different this year.
 There won’t be any major work to complete.
 Instead, when schedules are finalized, your teacher will contact you directly with any readings they want you to complete before the course begins.